Táta Vega: Career

 In 2010 Tata joined Elton John's band as a full-time backing vocalist along with Rose Stone, Lisa Stone and Jean Johnson Witherspoon.

 In 2011, her first two solo albums, Full Speed Ahead and Totally Táta (1977), were reissued on CD by soulmusic.com records.

 On January 18, 2013, Vega, alongside Darlene Love, Merry Clayton, Lisa Fischer and Judith Hill, premiered 20 Feet from Stardom, a documentary about background singers, at Robert Redford's annual Sundance Film Festival.

 On February 18, 2014, in the wake of 20 Feet from Stardoms success, her solo albums at Motown were released digitally.

 Táta’s music has been sampled by Daft Punk and rappers such as Eminem, Drake and Jim Jones.

 Teena Marie credited both Táta and Iris Gordy for publishing one of her first songs on Táta’s debut album in 1976.
 Teena and Táta reconnected through her longtime manager, Lee Cadena, in the late 2000s and were in talks of forming a supergroup with Shirley Murdock shortly before Teena’s death.

+In 2026, Táta Vega voiced both Grandma and Mrs. Dung Beetle in the hit Netflix and Skydance Animation film Swapped, starring Michael B. Jordan and Juno Temple.